justinjudefernandes/CyberLure-A-Phishing-Simulation-Security-Awareness-Platform/README.md

 Each recipient has an individual tracking record that captures key campaign activity, from ```Delivered → Opened → Clicked → Submitted → Reported```.
 Simulation failures can automatically trigger remedial training, followed by reminders and escalation workflows to reinforce security awareness.
 The phishing functionality is intended exclusively for authorized security-awareness and security-testing environments.

-4️⃣ IT Training

-CyberLure also includes skills-based IT and cybersecurity training.

-Training is divided into two areas:

-IT Generic Training

-Foundational subjects such as:

-Networking Fundamentals
-Information Security Fundamentals
-IT fundamentals

-Where appropriate, the platform can provide recommended certification pathways such as CompTIA ITF+, A+, or Security+.

-IT Specific Training

-More specialized technical subjects, such as:

-Packet Analysis with Wireshark
-Network Security
-Security Monitoring

-5️⃣ 🎮 Gamification

-The Games Hub provides interactive security-awareness exercises designed to reinforce concepts covered by the training and phishing simulations.

-Spot the Phish

-Users analyse realistic simulated inbox messages across Easy, Medium, and Hard difficulty levels.

-The game covers more than 20 phishing and social-engineering techniques, including:

-Typosquatting
-Homoglyph attacks
-Business Email Compromise
-MFA fatigue
-Quishing
-Cloud-sharing lures
-Credential harvesting
-Link Inspector

-Users evaluate URLs and determine whether they appear safe or malicious.

-Additional quiz and security-awareness games can be incorporated into the platform.
+---

+### 🖥️ **IT Training:**
+CyberLure also includes skills-based IT and cybersecurity training, divided into two areas:

+#### 1. IT Generic Training:
+Foundational subjects designed to build core IT and cybersecurity knowledge, including:
+- Networking Fundamentals
+- Information Security Fundamentals
+- IT Fundamentals

+Where appropriate, the platform can recommend relevant certification pathways such as CompTIA ITF+, A+, and Security+.

+#### 2. IT Specific Training:
+More specialized technical subjects focused on practical IT and cybersecurity skills, including:
+- Packet Analysis with Wireshark
+- Network Security
+- Security Monitoring

+---

+### 🎮 **Gamification:**
+The Games Hub provides interactive security-awareness exercises that reinforce concepts introduced through security training and phishing simulations.
+The games are organized into three progressive tiers, covering core cybersecurity skills, a broader range of threats, and behaviour-based security judgement.

+### Tier 1 · Core Skills
+🎣 Spot the Phish — Identify whether simulated emails are legitimate or phishing attempts.
+🔗 Link Inspector — Analyse URLs and determine whether they are safe or malicious.
+🛡️ Password Fortress — Create strong passwords and see how quickly they could be cracked.
+⚡ Cyber Quiz Blitz — Test cybersecurity knowledge through a fast-paced 10-question quiz.
+📱 Smishing Challenge — Identify fraudulent and malicious SMS messages.

+#### Tier 2 · Threat Variety
+🔳 QR Code Detective — Investigate QR codes and identify potentially malicious destinations.
+🔐 MFA Fatigue Defender — Learn how to respond safely to unexpected MFA approval requests.
+☁️ OAuth Consent Check — Assess application permissions and identify excessive access requests.
+📂 USB Drop Dilemma — Make the right security decision when encountering an unknown USB device.

+#### Tier 3 · Behaviour & Judgement
+🕵️ Insider Threat Watch — Distinguish between normal and potentially suspicious employee behaviour.
+📄 Data Classification — Classify information according to its sensitivity and handling requirements.
+🧠 Deepfake Detective — Identify whether audio, video, or images are genuine or AI-generated.

 AI-Assisted Assessment Development